aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getSpaceBeforeSizeType() {#getSpaceBeforeSizeType--}

+<b>@deprecated.</b> Please use the 'spaceBeforeSizeType' property instead.
 Gets and sets the amount of vertical white space that will be present before a paragraph.

 ```javascript
 getSpaceBeforeSizeType() : LineSpaceSizeType;